argoproj-labs/argo-java-client/readme.md

 ### Installing

-just clone the project and do `gradle clean build` and see modify the main.
+just clone the project and do `gradle clean build` and see and modify the Main.java & Main2.java

 I'll publish to Maven repositories as soon as possible